All-in-one Graph-based Indexing for Hybrid Search on GPUs: Background and Motivation

-Guided by these principles, we propose \textsf{Allan-Poe}, which provides flexible integration of four retrieval paradigms via a well-designed isolated heterogeneous edges mechanism.
-Unlike separate-then-fuse approaches, \textsf{Allan-Poe} performs path fusion during query processing within a unified index, thereby avoiding the associated accuracy limitations.
+Guided by the three principles, we propose \textsf{Allan-Poe}, which provides flexible integration of three retrieval paths augmented by knowledge graphs via a well-designed isolated heterogeneous edges mechanism.
+Unlike separate-then-fuse approaches, \textsf{Allan-Poe} performs path fusion during query processing within a unified hybrid index, thereby avoiding the associated accuracy limitations.
 Additionally, we leverage massive GPU parallelism to achieve both efficient index construction and real-time query performance, meeting the requirement of efficiency.